saojs/sao/docs/create.md

 Type: `boolean`

-Get if it's generating to a new project instead of curremt working directory.
+Get if it's generating to a new project rather than current working directory.

 ### folderName

 Type: `string`

-No matter it's current directory or a new folder, this will always return the name of the folder.
+No matter if it's current directory or a new folder, this will always return the name of the folder.

 ### chalk